Botanical Name: Physalis pruinosa

 Hardiness: Frost-sensitive annual

-Variety Information: ½" yellow fruit inside a thin, papery shell
+Variety Information: ½" yellow fruit inside a papery husk

 When to Sow Outside: 2 to 4 weeks after your average last frost date, and when soil temperature is at least 60°F.

 When to Start Inside: RECOMMENDED.
 4 to 6 weeks before your average last frost date.
 Ideal soil temperature for germination is 80°–85°F.